calc-dot-bin/calc-dot-bin/README.md

 <h2 align="left">Hi 👋!
-My name is calc and I'm a 19 year old Hacker from Russia</h2>
+My name is calc and I'm a 19 year old Cybersecurity Enthusiast from Kaliningrad , Russia</h2>

 ###